lam-2013/SWorD/README.md

 - add the `destroy` action in the Users controller
 - update the `signed_in_user` filter to include the `destroy` action
 - add a before filter named `admin_user` to ensure that only admin can delete users

+### LAB 8 ###

+1) Create the Post model, with two attributes: content and user_id

+- `rails generate model Post content:string user_id:integer` (or from the RubyMine menu *Tools > Run Rails Generator...*)
+- in the migration, add an index to help retrieve all the posts associated to a given user in reverse order of creation
+- migrate such updates to the database

+2) Update the Post model

+- by removing `user_id` from the accessible attributes
+- by validating the presence of `user_id`